DSharpPlus/DSharpPlus/docs/articles/beyond_basics/permissions.md

 Note that `{permission}` must be contained as a literal in the string and cannot be interpolated.

 If that does not suffice for your intents, you may also wish to build your own pretty-printer, or do something else entirely.
-To that end, the method `EnumeratePermissions` is provided, which provides an `IEnumerable<DiscordPermission>` containing all set permissions for the given input set.
+To that end, the permission set can be treated as an `IEnumerable<DiscordPermission>` containing all set permissions for the given input set.
 You can use this as a building block for anything further.

 ## Other Utilities